Skip to content

 To find a private medical clinic abroad you could:

-• contact Medrefund LTD and ask for advice, as we do work only with the best clinics in the country and in doctors.
-Clinics that offer medical tourism services are usually providing high-quality service and going the extra mile;
+- contact Medrefund LTD and ask for advice, as we do work only with the best clinics in the country and in doctors.
+Clinics that offer medical tourism services usually provide high-quality service and go the extra mile;

-• contacting Medrefund prior to treatment could reduce your cost even more as part of the costs could be refunded by the HSE.
+- contacting Medrefund prior to treatment could reduce your costs even more as part of the costs could be refunded by the HSE.

 Charges at a private clinic abroad